EntySec/CamRaptor/README.md

 ## API usage

-CamRaptor also has their own Python API that can be invoked by importing CamRaptor to your code:
+CamRaptor also has their own Python API that can be invoked by importing CamRaptor to your code.

 ```python
 from camraptor import CamRaptor